 Google Cloud Functions is a serverless computing service launched by Google in 2018.
-Google cloud functions enable developers to write codes to extend and connect to cloud services i.e., Google’s public cloud.
+It enable developers to write codes to extend and connect to cloud services i.e., Google’s public cloud.

-Google Cloud Functions has made it easier for the developers to do coding for the application, and they can now focus more on the coding part rather than developing infrastructure for the application.
+Google Cloud Functions has made it easier for the developers to code for the application, and they can now focus more on the coding part rather than developing infrastructure for the application.

 Scalability is also one of the significant throwbacks of this service.
-This service automatically scales the resources whenever they are needed and puts them aside when not.
+This service automatically scales the resources whenever they are in need and puts them aside when not.

 Like all other FaaS, the code runs when it gets triggered.
 For this, the developers need to set the trigger functions as well.
 Triggers can come from anywhere, like the application or from other cloud services hosted.

 This cloud service runs the code whenever it is triggered.
 The users now have to pay only for the time which is consumed by the function to run.
 Also, this service is hosted on Microsoft’s Public Cloud.